I was recently invited to a fireside chat with the latest awesome cohort and faculty from UC Irvine’s Master of Design & Research program.

 As mentioned earlier, there have been some nice quality-of-life enhancements in design tools like Figma.

-Right now, the consensus is that developers use AI more often than designers, as the latter are still working out the best ways to incorporate it.
+The current consensus is that developers use AI more often than designers, as the latter are still working out the best ways to incorporate it.
 Probably no surprise, given that many LLMs have focused on writing and debugging code as an early adoption use case across tech.

 If a designer has good product sense, a deep understanding of the problem space, and insights about the customer, that’s a pretty darn good start.